-Visitors are welcome to take photos during their visit to Powerscourt Estate, however commercial photography is not permitted in the Gardens.
-Please note that drone photography is not permitted at Powerscourt Estate, unless by prior arrangement with the Powerscourt Estate Office.
+Visitors are welcome to take photos during their visit to Powerscourt Estate, however commercial photography is not permitted in the Gardens and at the Waterfall.
+Please note that drone photography is not permitted at Powerscourt Estate, unless by prior arrangement with the Powerscourt Estate Offic

 The stunning driveway from the gatelodge towards the Waterfall is surrounded by Beech, Oak, Larch and Pine trees some of which were planted over 200 years ago.
 Look out for the Giant Redwoods, which are native to Northern California where they may grow up to 80m high and live for 4,000 years so they are still youngsters!